intergalactic-mammoth/intro.aristot.io/README.md

 # 🦣 [intro.aristot.io](https.aristot.io)

-A lightweight, minimal "about me" page I did because:
+A lightweight, minimal "about" page because:
-- My main website, https://aristot.io doesn't show up at Google search for "Aristotelis Economides".
-This one hopefully will.
+- [aristot.io](https://aristot.io) doesn't show up at Google search for "Aristotelis Economides".
+I don't want to put my name as a title page there.
+So this one might do the trick.
-- I don't want to keep the reading experience clean on https://aristot.io and not fill it with my social media accounts.
+- I want to keep the reading experience clean on [aristot.io](https://aristot.io) and not fill it with my social media accounts.

 ## Uses